Research

 This study examined performance stress in musicians, and found that the Alexander Technique was as effective as beta-blocker medications in controlling the stress response during an orchestra performance.

-What have doctors said about the Alexander Technique?
+What has the medical community said about the Alexander Technique?

 Increasing numbers of physicians and healthcare professionals are recommending the Alexander Technique to their patients.
 Offered in wellness centers and health education programs worldwide, the Alexander Technique is appropriate for patients with chronic back pain, neck pain, migraines, repetitive stress injuries, balance and coordination problems, and for the depression and anxiety that often accompanies chronic pain and stress